-In National 3 and 4 History learners develop their understanding of the world by learning about other people and their values, in different times, places and circumstances.
+In National History learners develop their understanding of the world by learning about other people and their values, in different times, places and circumstances.

-National 3 and 4 History contribute to learners understanding of the society they live in by helping them develop a map of the past and an appreciation and understanding of the forces which have shaped the world today.
+National History contributes to learners an understanding of the society they live in by helping them develop a map of the past and an appreciation and understanding of the forces which have shaped the world today.